Mission.io and Federal Funding Sources

 ESSA Level IV Evidence 2024 (1)Evidence Base and ESSA Alignment

 Districts and states emphasize the use of evidence-based instructional programs to ensure that every investment leads to measurable student impact.
-Mission.io was developed and evaluated under this same standard — grounded in a research-based logic model, guided by ongoing evaluation studies, and designed to demonstrate measurable growth in science, STEM, literacy, engagement, and resilience.
+Mission.io was developed and evaluated under this same standard — grounded in a research-based logic model, guided by ongoing evaluation studies, and designed to facilitate measurable growth in science, STEM, literacy, engagement, and resilience.

-program currently meets Every Student Succeeds Act (ESSA) Tier IV (“Demonstrates a Rationale”) criteria, with a clear plan for advancing to Tier II–III in the coming year.
+Across multiple studies, Mission.io has shown impact on various outcomes of interest, including an association between program usage and higher science proficiency, and statistically significant gains in reading comprehension and data analysis, along with improved student motivation and collaboration.
+The program currently meets the evidence requirements for Every Student Succeeds Act (ESSA) Tier IV (“Demonstrates a Rationale”), with a clear plan for advancing to Tiers I–III in the coming years.
 This growing body of research demonstrates that Mission.io delivers verifiable, data-driven results that districts can confidently cite in their federal and state funding plans.

 ESSA Tier